 - Inspect or evaluate workplace environments, equipment, or practices to ensure compliance with safety standards and government regulations.

-OHS Specialists with little to no experience tend to make between $40890 and $53890 while the more experienced ones make over $86990 per year.
+OHS Specialists with little to no experience tend to make between $42450 and $56060 while the more experienced ones can earn over $91030 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An OHS Specialist is to move to a higher paying state like DC.
-Right now, the highest paying states for OHS Specialists are DC, MD, AK, ND and CA.
+One of the easiest ways to increase your salary as an Occupational Health and Safety Specialist is to move to a higher paying state like RI.
+Right now, the highest paying states for OHS Specialists are RI, DC, ND, CA and AK.

-3 other factors that can increase your salary as An OHS Specialist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Occupational Health and Safety Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other OHS Specialists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other OHS Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons